Welcome to today's edition of the Rush 24-7 podcast.

 He made the case, hey, we got terrorists here.

-So he's making the case he's gonna bring all these prisoners here, and uh uh the the the Guantanamo is somehow immoral and unjust, but it was all so much on the defensive that it was it was stunning to watch for me because normally you see Obama as confident and self-assured and that uh the chin up as he gazes out over the audience over it,
+But it was all so much on the defensive that it was stunning to watch for me because normally you see Obama as confident and self-assured and the chin up as he gazes out over the audience, over it, not at it.

 He gazes out over the audience.

-He just said he made it plain.
+He just said, he made it plain.

 We've got the sound bites.